 The characteristics of the Canadian market

 Canada, also known as the country of the maple leaf, it’s the second biggest country in the world.
 It’s multicultural – and it’s also a vast, rich, and absorptive market, especially when it comes to online services.
-It’s worth keeping in mind that it’s one of the richest countries in the world, with the above-average standard of living.
-What’s more, the comprehensive economic and trade agreement CETA was definitely an important step towards fruitful cooperation between Canada and european countries.
-It was signed at the end of September 2017 to eliminate customers duty and other non-tariff barriers by 98%.
+It’s worth keeping in mind that it’s one of the richest countries in the world, with an above-average standard of living.
+What’s more, the comprehensive economic and trade agreement CETA was definitely an important step towards fruitful cooperation between Canada and European countries.
+It was signed at the end of September 2017 to eliminate customers’ duty and other non-tariff barriers by 98%.

-Currently, there are more than 36 million people in Canada, and more than half takes advantage of e-commerce.
+Currently, there are more than 36 million people in Canada, and more than half take advantage of e-commerce.
 The way Google works is pretty much the same as in Poland.
-It’s worth to consider slight differences, however, such as the competitiveness of the market and the existence of two official languages (English and French).
+It’s worth considering slight differences, however, such as the competitiveness of the market and the existence of two official languages (English and French).
 Below you can find the most important factors to consider when expanding to Canada.

 Canada is a country with two official languages: English and French.
 More than 20% of all citizens use two of them simultaneously, which is why none of them should be underestimated.
 58% of Canadians use English, whereas 21% speak French, according to the statistics available at https://www12.statcan.gc.ca.
 Many companies perceive these numbers as a barrier since they usually impose higher costs of having multi-language websites and the necessity of performing marketing activities in various languages at once.
 Not everyone’s budget is ready for it.
-Proper Search Engine Optimisation in Canada, then, basically requires creating two separate websites.
+Proper SEO in Canada, then, basically requires creating two separate websites.
 Having two versions of the same one might be much less popular.
 It’s worth keeping in mind, though, that such a solution is usually more cost-efficient and cheaper.
-One hosting and one page with multiple languages might be favoured by many, but such a website might encounter obstacles, such as limited link building options in catalogues for a given country.
+One hosting and one page with multiple languages might be favored by many, but such a website might encounter obstacles, such as limited link-building options in catalogs for a given country.
 Yet, with separate websites, you can target a more specific audience.
-Having your own ccTLD with a country code can also be an important factor when it comes to optimisation efforts.
+Having your own ccTLD with a country code can also be an important factor when it comes to optimization efforts.

 In Canada, the default language version of the majority of websites is English.
 The French version, however, is often seen as an addition.
 You can find the examples of such websites below: